gheenie/py-encoding-and-io/README.md

 4. Prints a list of all of the bungalows.

 5. Prints a dictionary which list lists the average property price for each property type.

+6. Add a new bungalow for sale to the properties data.

+7. Renting has just become even more unaffordable, increase all properties to rent by _5%_.

+8. There is a new `PARK HOME` property type available to rent.
+This home has 2 bedrooms and cost £2000, update the data to reflect this.

 ## People YAML